millerGrey/Counter/README.md

 # Counter
-It is a little app for coast accounting.
+It is a little app for cost accounting.

 It was needed for training in kotlin and Android Architecture Components.